skule/bylaws/bylaw-3.md

 ## Ancillary Organizations Executives Election Period
 1. The Chairs or Presidents of the Ancillary Organizations listed in the subsections of Section 3.3.3 shall be elected through the Engineering Society.
-1. Ancillary Organizations may also choose to operate elections for other executive positions through the Engineering Society, by notifying the CRO through email no later than February 28.
+1. Ancillary Organizations may also choose to operate elections for other executive positions through the Engineering Society.
+   1. For the position to be included in an election cycle, the CRO must be notified of the eligibility requirement(s) and the number of seats open for all requested executive positions by email at least 2 weeks before the nomination period begins.
 1. The Nomination, Campaign, and Voting Periods for positions of the following Ancillary Organizations shall be the same as those for the Board of Directors election:
    1. Engineering Athletics Association (positions elected by the Membership);
    1. Chemical Discipline Club (positions elected by the Chemical Engineering constituency);